Mentor1337/Mentor1337/README.md

 ## 🎮 Beyond the Code
 - Gamer at heart – always looking for the next immersive world to dive into.
 - Hobby builder – if it’s hackable or scriptable, I’m probably messing with it.
-- Coffee-fueled late nights are when most of my best (and worst) ideas are born.
+- Amp-fueled late nights are when most of my best (and worst) ideas are born.

 ---